linode/docs/docs/platform/object-storage/how-to-access-objects-with-linode-object-storage/index.md

 - Replace `my-example-bucket` with your bucket name, `us-east-1` with the cluster where your bucket is hosted, and `example.txt` with the object you wish to access.

-- This asssumes that the object is publically accessible.
+- This assumes that the object is publicly accessible.
 For more on object permissions, see the [How to Use Object Storage](/docs/platform/object-storage/how-to-use-object-storage/) guide.

 ## Signed URLs